Checkout Optimization

 A customer may love your brand.
 They might have found the ideal product that fits their needs.
-But unless the shopping journey and checkout are smooth and seamless, the odds of them abandoning cart is high.
+But unless the shopping journey and checkout are smooth and seamless, the odds of them abandoning the cart is high.

-This is why optimizing your eCommerce checkout holds the key to turning lookers into buyers.
+This is why optimizing your ecommerce checkout holds the key to turning lookers into buyers.

-What is Checkout Optimization?
+What is checkout optimization?

-Checkout optimization is a series of strategies used by brands to streamline the eCommerce checkout process.
+Checkout optimization is a series of strategies used by brands to streamline the ecommerce checkout process.
 When the checkout is seamless and easy to navigate, it’s far easier to convert customers and foster repeat purchasing behavior.

 But checkout optimization is about far more than just the checkout.
 Cart abandonment isn’t just caused by the checkout process itself, but moments of friction throughout the shopping journey.